 Economists agree that government intervention in a market is warranted when there are “market failures” that result in less-than-optimal production and consumption.29,30 Several market failures exist with respect to sugar-sweetened beverages.
 First, because many persons do not fully appreciate the links between consumption of these beverages and health consequences, they make consumption decisions with imperfect information.
 These decisions are likely to be further distorted by the extensive marketing campaigns that advertise the benefits of consumption.
 A second failure results from time-inconsistent preferences (i.e., decisions that provide short-term gratification but long-term harm).
 This problem is exacerbated in the case of children and adolescents, who place a higher value on present satisfaction while more heavily discounting future consequences.
 Finally, financial “externalities” exist in the market for sugar-sweetened beverages in that consumers do not bear the full costs of their consumption decisions.
 Because of the contribution of the consumption of sugar-sweetened beverages to obesity, as well as the health consequences that are independent of weight, the consumption of sugar-sweetened beverages generates excess health care costs.
 Medical costs for overweight and obesity alone are estimated to be $147 billion — or 9.1% of U.S. health care expenditures — with half these costs paid for publicly through the Medicare and Medicaid programs.31

-I like to consider myself a free markets/consumer sovereignty kind of guy, but with sugar the collective decision making seems to be deplorable (and sugar is arguably addictive, boosting the rationale for regulation.).
+I like to consider myself a free markets/consumer sovereignty kind of guy, but with sugar the collective decision making seems to be deplorable.
+Let's note that sugar is arguably addictive, which boosts the rationale for regulation.
 And with national health programs, we are all our brother's keeper or at least, bill-payer.
-If other people's taxes are affecting my Medicare coverage and taxes, well, I have a right to squeak up, yes?
-(This is just life on the slippery slope towards the socialization of everything).
+If other people's illnesses are affecting my Medicare coverage and taxes, well, I have a right to squeak up, yes?
+This is just life on the slippery slope towards the socialization of everything.

 On to the revenue potential, estimated at roughly $15 billion per year: